How and When to Apply for Financial Aid (Calendar)

 - Early in your high school senior year, or one year before you start college, contact the financial aid offices at the colleges of your choice for deadlines and additional documents that may be required.

-- Depending on the year in which you will be entering college and as early in the process as possible, complete a Free Application for Federal Student Aid (FAFSA®), which is available to complete online (preferred method) or in paper format.
+- Complete a Free Application for Federal Student Aid (FAFSA®), which is available to complete online via desktop and laptop computers, mobile devices, or in paper/PDF format, as soon after October 1 as possible.
 You must submit this form in order to be considered for all federal financial aid programs, most institutional programs, and most state programs, including the State of Illinois Monetary Award Program (MAP) grant.

-- When completing your FAFSA, be sure to list all of the schools you’re interested in attending (a maximum of ten colleges can be listed via FAFSA on the Web and a maximum of four colleges can be listed on the paper FAFSA), even though you may not yet have been notified that you’ve been accepted for enrollment.
+- When completing your FAFSA, be sure to list all of the schools you’re interested in attending (a maximum of ten colleges can be listed when filing the FAFSA online and a maximum of four colleges can be listed on the paper/PDF version of the FAFSA), even though you may not yet have been notified that you’ve been accepted for enrollment.
 Also, if you’re a dependent student, be sure to ask your parents to have their tax documents from the appropriate year available in order to have the information needed for your FAFSA and other financial aid forms.
 If they do not have their tax returns the appropriate year completed in time to apply for financial aid, you can use an estimate of income and taxes to file your FAFSA.
-You also need to fill out your tax forms in order to have the information needed for the FAFSA.*
+You also need to fill out your tax forms in order to have the information needed for the FAFSA.

 - If you filed your FAFSA online you’ll receive a Student Aid Report (SAR) within one to two weeks after submission.
 If you filed a paper FAFSA, you will receive a SAR within four to six weeks.
 Review your SAR carefully and follow the instructions provided.
 If you need a duplicate SAR, or need to check the status of your application, call the Federal Student Aid Information Center at 800.4FEDAID or 319.337.5665.
 You can also check the status of your FAFSA online.